 - Customer support can be hit-and-miss

 - Account interface is outdated

 InterServer pricing starts at $5/mo for shared hosting without a discount.
 However, this company provides every type of hosting in its own operated datacenters.
-You can choose ASP.NET hosting, VPS, dedicated servers, collocations, or data storage options.
+You can choose ASP.NET hosting, cheap VPS, dedicated servers, collocations, or data storage options.
 Each of the options is priced a little below the industry standard.

 |Type of hosting||Best for|

 |Shared hosting ($2.50/mo)||Beginners looking for ease of use and low prices.
 Take 64% OFF now!|

 |VPS ($6/mo)||An advanced hosting with dedicated server space.|

 |Dedicated ($50/mo)||Advanced solutions.
 The entire server and its management is dedicated to you.|